Submit a request

 Example 1

 Remember: Partial Match will award the learner points for each correct answer they submit on the same Question.
-The value of each correct answer is calculated by taking the value entered in the Points field in the scoring section of the Question Editor, and dividing that value by the number of correct options on the Question.
+The value of each correct answer is calculated by taking the value entered in the Points field in the scoring section of the Question editor, and dividing that value by the number of correct options on the Question.

 In the example below: